ROBOT OVERLORD ($100 or more)

 Tory Hoke writes, draws, and codes in Los Angeles.
 Her fiction has appeared in Strange Horizons, Drabblecast, and Pseudopod, and her art has appeared in Apex, Spellbound, and Strange Horizons, where she also serves as art director.
 She is editor-in-chief of sub-Q, an interactive magazine for interactive fiction.

-José Iriarte is a Cuban-American writer and high school math teacher living in EPCOT with his wife Lisa and their two teenage kids.
-His fiction has appeared or is forthcoming in Strange Horizons, Fantastic Stories, and Fireside Fiction.
-Learn more at his website: http://www.labyrinthrat.com
+José Iriarte is a Cuban-American writer and teacher living in Central Florida with his spouse and their two teenagers.
+His fiction has appeared in Strange Horizons, Fantastic Stories, Terraform, Fireside Fiction, and other professional markets.
+Learn more at his website, www.labyrinthrat.com, or follow him at twitter.com/labyrinthrat.

 J.R.
 Johnson enjoys books, food and the occasional bout of mad science.
 She writes in the hope that there is more to the world than meets the eye, and that the human race has a future.
 For her latest projects visit jrjohnson.me.